E1

 Possible Causes

-Depleted lithium‑ion battery pack, Faulty battery management system (BMS) PCB inside battery, High internal resistance in battery cells, Corroded battery contacts in handle
+Depleted lithium-ion battery pack, Faulty battery management system (BMS) PCB inside the battery, High internal resistance in battery cells, Corroded battery contacts in the handle

 How to Fix / Troubleshooting